National Socialist black metal: Relations with the broader white nationalist movement

-Connections to black metal scene
+Relations with the broader black metal scene

-NSBM artists are a minority within black metal, according to Mattias Gardell.
+NSBM artists are a small minority within black metal.
 They have also been rejected or strongly criticized by many prominent black metal musicians – including Jon Nödtveidt, Tormentor, King ov Hell, Infernus, Lord Ahriman, Emperor Magus Caligula, Protector, Erik Danielsson of Watain, and the members of Arkhon Infaustus.
 Some black-metallers liken Nazism to Christianity in that it is authoritarian, collectivist, and involves a "herd mentality".
 It also conflicts with the misanthropic views of many artists; Benjamin Hedge Olson writes that the shunning of Nazism within the scene "has nothing to do with notions of a 'universal humanity' or a rejection of hate" but that Nazism is shunned "because its hatred is too specific and exclusive".
 Joakim of Craft said, "I don't think national socialism mix[es] with the ideology of real Black Metal in a way, but that doesn't go further than labels.
 I only think NS Black Metal is an inappropriate label for the music".
 While some black-metallers boycott NSBM bands and labels, others draw a line between the music and the musicians, as they only care for the music.
 Some have criticized this as passive support for NSBM.
 The bigger print metal magazines tend to ignore records by NSBM bands.
 Christian Dornbusch and Hans-Peter Killguss's 2005 book Unheilige Allianzen caused a short debate, leading Legacy magazine to stop printing ads for NSBM labels.
 Another debate happened in the "letters" section of Rock Hard magazine following the article Der rechte Rand im Black Metal (Black Metal's Far-right Border).
-According to Unheilige Allianzen, völkisch pagan metal and neo-Nazism were the current trends in black metal, and in turn were affecting the broader metal scene.
+According to Unheilige Allianzen, völkisch pagan metal and neo-Nazism were the current trends in black metal and in turn, were affecting the broader metal scene.
 Stewart Voegtlin likewise wrote for Stylus in 2006 that "with a 'nationalistic' wave of violence and hatred spreading from Scandinavia and infiltrating France and Germany, the unfortunate exploits of a few will likely continue to supersede the music itself."

 Denial of identification

-Some bands have denied being labeled NSBM, and assert that they are either pagan or nationalist black metal.
+Some bands have denied being labeled NSBM, and assert that they are either pagan or instead prefer the label "nationalist black metal."
 Official statements against this label have been made by bands such as Graveland.
 Akitsa, a group sometimes rumoured to be NSBM, made strong statements against the Nazi ideology and the whole NSBM genre.
+Ukrainian band Nokturnal Mortum has made efforts to distance themselves from the movement, but still continue to occasionally partake in some NSBM practices such as playing at festivals held for the genre.

-While some of these bands made statements which the scene and critics has taken as serious statements against Nazism, other bands' statements has by many critics been viewed merely as a tactic to be able to play live gigs or not have their music banned, such is the case with Graveland, among others, who has continued to openly support white supremacist organizers after making statements about being "unpolitical".
+While some bands made statements which the scene and critics has taken as genuine statements condemning Nazism, other bands' statements has, by many critics, been viewed merely as a tactic to be able to play live gigs or not have their music banned, such is the case with Graveland, among others, who has continued to openly support white supremacist organizers after making statements about being "unpolitical".